-You will be hanging the side cover onto the 3/16" polyester cord that has been pre-installed through grommets under the top cover valance (see Diagram XVI).
+You will be hanging the side cover onto the 3/16" cord that has been pre-installed through grommets under the top cover valance (see Diagram XVII).
 This cord has been temporarily tied off at the door(s).
-The excess cord allows for adjustment and may be trimmed later.
 In order to expose this cord you will need to fold the top cover valance up so that it is out of the way during the installation of the side cover.